KristinaCastro/School-District-Analysis/README.md

       - Scores by school type are not affected by replacing the 9th grade scores, there are no changes to the scores by school type.
         - <img width="767" alt="Screen Shot 2021-06-14 at 1 24 08 AM" src="https://user-images.githubusercontent.com/81998045/121842883-38d8af80-ccaf-11eb-991c-3b42e138d6d8.png">

+## Summary
+  - Four changes in the school district analysis due to the removal of Thomas High School 9th grade scores:
+    - The most change we saw in the analysis due to the removal of THS 9th grade data was the total # of student and as a result there were slight decreases in the average math score, % of passing math, % of passing reading, & % of overall passing.